-In NSW, AHD is simply a set of numbers printed on some 3,600 cardboard sheets,
+In NSW, the AHD is simply a set of numbers printed on some 3,600 cardboard sheets, which are now safely stored in State Archives.

-Similarly, we continue to recover, on an ad-hoc basis, 1950s National Mapping Division levelling.
-This data is predominately located in remote regions, with level runs reaching out to a graticule of 1° map corners that are often located in the middle of an outback paddock There can be only one legal vertical datum, and currently there is no planned push to replace AHD.
-DCS Spatial Services has yet to implement AVWS but continues to investigate and contribute towards it.
-Our ongoing Saving AHD projects ensure that users have access to their vertical datum of choice.
-These efforts may also help AHD celebrate more milestones in the future which are now safely stored in State Archives.
 These levelling cards summarise each level run and are abstracts of the original field notes, detailing the measured and adjusted height differences between benchmarks and junction points.

 At some stage, these AHD values were manually typed into SCIMS (naturally including unknown typos associated with all manual data entries), and an electronic master version does not exist.
 Despite the efforts by academics and federal agencies over the years, the original AHD values cannot be reproduced.
-The value on the card is AHD, for better or worse.
+The value on the card is the AHD, for better

-Figure 2: Location of benchmarks included in the NSW levelling adjustment digitised.
+These historical levelling cards are progressively being preserved and digitised.
 First, they were scanned and safely archived in a digital environment.
-Optical Character Recognition (OCR) failed to convert these files to smart digital files, so each card was then manually converted to Excel files (one per level run).
+Optical character recognition (OCR) failed to convert these files to smart digital files, so each card was then manually converted to Excel files (one per level run).

 Quality assurance of this laborious manual data entry process is currently underway.
-Once complete, the values in SCIMS can themselves be checked to remove any typos that have lain dormant for decades.
+Once complete, the values in SCIMS can themselves be checked to remove any typos that have laid dormant for decades.